cosmicjs/cosmicjs-node/README.md

 ### Getting started
 Go to [https://cosmicjs.com](https://cosmicjs.com), create an account and set up a bucket.

+This package now comes with `cosmicjs.browser.min.js` for easy itegration into your browser.

 #### Install
 ```
 npm install cosmicjs